fluencelabs/nox/README.md

 ## Installation and Usage

-Rust peer is distributed as a [docker image](https://github.com/fluencelabs/rust-peer-distro/releases).
+Rust peer is distributed in [rust-peer-distro repo](https://github.com/fluencelabs/rust-peer-distro) as a [docker image](https://github.com/fluencelabs/rust-peer-distro/releases).
 To start a local instance of Rust peer, run:

 ```bash
 docker pull fluencelabs/rust-peer:latest